 That is just one of the gems from Le Guin’s National Book Awards acceptance speech in 2014.
 She also said, “I think hard times are coming when we will be wanting the voices of writers who can see alternatives to how we live now and can see through our fear-stricken society and its obsessive technologies to other ways of being, and even imagine some real grounds for hope.
 We will need writers who can remember freedom.
 Poets, visionaries, the realists of a larger reality.”

-I was first exposed to the idea of fiction as tool for social change at Web of Change in 2015, shortly after the publication of Octavia’s Brood.
-Amanda Kloer, who went on to found an organization that “lives at the intersection of speculative fiction and social change,” led a session that invited attendees to imagine, and embody, a different way of relating to others.
-The idea was to push us beyond the boundaries of what we know, to dream a better future.
+I was first exposed to the idea of fiction as tool for social change at Web of Change in 2015, shortly after the publication of Octavia’s Brood, a collection of science fiction stories written by social justice activists and co-edited by Imarisha.
+Inspired by the book, Amanda Kloer and Gibran Rivera led a session that invited attendees to imagine, and embody, a different way of relating to others.
+The idea was to push us beyond the boundaries of what we know, to dream a new way to be in community.
 Because we can’t create what we can’t imagine.

 On Monday night, Imarisha talked about how the future we envision is often seen through a dominant culture lens.
 For generations, there has been a drive to colonize, industrialize, extract and develop.
 Social justice groups have long rejected that vision of progress, but many have replicated the hierarchical, individualist ways of being that led us there in the first place.
 That leads to a failure of imagination, Imarisha says.
 We might win small reforms, but real transformation will require more—and more radical—ideas.

-We have long understood the power of stories.
-They are how people make sense of the world.
-They tap into emotions.
-But much of the storytelling I have done in my work has been focused on what we have done, not what we hope to do.
-Discussions about goals and visions tend to be more academic and theoretical.
+Changemakers have long understood the power of stories.
+They help people make sense of the world, and tap into powerful emotions.
+But much of the storytelling we do as a movement is focused on what we’ve done, not what we’re reaching for.
+Discussions about goals and vision tend to be more businesslike, prizing expertise over inspiration.
 But why?
-We know theory doesn’t ignite a fire in the belly.
-And many strategic planning processes are designed in a way that centers the voices of traditional experts, narrowing rather than expanding the field of ideas.
+We know pragmatism doesn’t ignite a fire in the belly.
+And planning processes that center the voices of traditional “experts” narrow, rather than expand, the field of ideas.

-I am going challenge myself and my partners to dream a little more expansively, and I would love to hear your examples of using fiction to support social change.
-Please share in the comments!
+I am going to challenge myself and my partners to dream a little more expansively, and I would love to hear your examples of using fiction to support social change.
+Drop me a line at nicole [at] resource-media.org.